 In Europe, the laws on the possession and use of radar detectors are different for each country.
 Some allow the possession of the gadget but not the use, and others completely forbid the ownership of the device.

 Austria, Belgium, Croatia, Greece, and Spain are some of the countries that don’t allow drivers to own and use radar detectors.
 For complete info, here’s a quick map that will help you go over the different laws per country in Europe:

 Radar Detector Laws in Canada

-For the three states that allow use of radar detectors, mounting devices in your windshield would be no problem at all.
+For the three states that allow the use of radar detectors, mounting devices in your windshield would be no problem at all.
 However, if you are in any other place, you might want to conceal your device.
-But take note that if you are caught, your device will be confiscated and you will be fined.
+But take note that if you are caught, your detector will be confiscated and you’ll be fined.

 Radar Detector Laws in the United States

 Generally speaking, using radar detectors is allowed in the U.S. because they’re designed to warn a driver to slow down.
 The main goal of speed limits is to make drivers drive slower.
 Radar detectors do the same thing.

 For the United States of America, it is easier to determine if having and using a radar detector is legal.
 So if you live in the U.S., you might want to know if it is illegal to have a radar detector in your state.

 While laws may vary, only Washington DC and Virginia ban the use of radar detectors in the current laws.
 For all other states, ownership and use of radar detectors are allowed in private vehicles.

 So if you live anywhere else aside from DC and Virginia, you have the freedom of driving with radar detectors without being worried about officers and cops confiscating your device or giving you a penalty.